kvatnynito/P1-1-proxmox-segmentation-lab/README.md

 ## Current Progress

-> Status: Week 2 complete. pfSense is deployed, reachable through the web UI, and providing initial LAN services for the segmented lab.
+> Status: Week 5 complete.
+The segmented lab now includes a working pfSense edge router, an enterprise server on LAN1, an attack and vulnerable segment on LAN2, and a Splunk server on LAN1.
 >
 > Completed:
 > - Proxmox bridge design documented